matthieugomez/regife/README.md

 regife sales price, f(state year, 2)  vce(bootstrap, cluster(state))
 ```

+#### What if I don't know the number of factors?
+As proven in Moon Weidner (2015), adding irrelevant factors does not threaten consistency of the interactive fixed effect estimates.
+The intuition is that they behave similarly to irrelevant covariates in a traditional OLS.
+A rule of thumb is to add factors until the result is not sensible to the number of factors.

-#### Does regife implement the bias correction term?
+#### Does regife implement the bias correction term in Bai(2008)?
-In presence of correlation, the estimate for beta is biased (See Theorem 3 in Bai 2009).
+In presence of correlation, the estimate for beta is biased (See Theorem 3 in Bai 2009 that derives the correction term).
 However, `regife` does not implement any correction.
 You may want to add enough factors until residuals are approximately i.i.d.

-#### Why is regife slow?
+#### How can I speedup regife?

 `regife` can be quite slow: typically, a high number of iterations is required until convergence.

 - You can start the convergence at a given `beta` using `bstart`
-- You can use the option `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
+- You can decrease the `tolerance` (default to 1e-9) or `maxiteration` (default to 10000).
 - The more correlated X and the factor model are, the slower the Gauss-Seidel method.
-A first consequence is that regife is slow in these cases when estimates are far from the OLS estimates.
-A second consequence is that adding id or time fixed effects makes the convergence faster.
+This means that regife is slow exactly in these cases when the interactive fixed effect estimates are far from the OLS estimates.
+This also means that adding id or time fixed effects makes the convergence faster.
 - I've written a [similar command](https://github.com/matthieugomez/PanelFactorModels.jl) in Julia, which is more than 100x faster

-#### Why do I obtain different estimates than the phht package in R?
+#### Why does regife return different estimates than the phht package in R?
-The phht package in R allows to compute the interactive fixed effect estimate.
-Howeever, this package computes wrong estimates in the case without fixed effects.
+The phht package in R also allows to compute the interactive fixed effect estimate in the case of balanced panels.
+However, this package computes wrong estimates in the case without fixed effects.

-#### What if I don't know the number of factors?
-As proven in Moon Weidner (2015), adding irrelevant factors does not threaten consistency.
-The intuition is that they behave similarly to irrelevant covariates in a traditional OLS.
-A rule of thumb is to add factors until the result is not sensible to the number of factors.

 # ife